-In its past life, boutique hotel 1898 The Post was Ghent’s central post-office, a neo-Gothic masterpiece built to impress the crowds at the 1913 World’s Fair.
-The hotel takes pride of place on the Graslei, a former grain port flanked by medieval buildings with decorative façades and steep gabled roofs.
-Inside, you’ll find all sorts of details that nod to the building's past (polished-metal pencil cases and racks of old postcards, for example), but the furnishings also call to mind a man of letters, with antique writing desks, leather armchairs and bookcases filled with weighty tomes.
-Once you’ve poured yourself a scotch in the living-room-style honesty bar or sunk into an armchair by the open fire, you might begin to wonder if you’re really in a hotel at all, and not in the fairytale-esque home of a Belgian baron.
+Boutique hotel 1898 The Post inhabits the building that was once Ghent’s head post office, a tour de force of neo-Gothic architecture built for the 1913 World’s Fair.
+Its fairy-tale turrets rise high over the Graslei, the city’s historic grain port, flanked by mediaeval guildhalls with decorative façades and steep gabled roofs.
+Inside, you’ll find plenty references to the building's former occupation (polished-metal pencil cases and postcards in the rooms, for example), but the furnishings also call to mind the man of letters himself: antique writing desks, glass ink bottles and bookcases abound.
+Having poured yourself a whisky at the honesty bar or sunk into a chair by the fire, you could be forgiven for thinking that you weren’t actually in a hotel at all, but staying in the castle of some bookish baron.

 Get this when you book through us: